 Drivers could save anywhere from 5% to 30% at a minimum, depending on how well they drive.
 And your rate will never go up based on your driving.

-Many drivers receive a discount of 5% for signing up for the RightTrack program, but the size of the discount varies from state to state.
-Drivers who decide not to finish the trial period forfeit this sign-up discount and their premiums return to their original rates.
+Many drivers receive a discount of 5% for signing up for the RightTrack program.
+The discount varies from state to state.
+Drivers who don't finish the trial period forfeit the sign-up discount.

 Liberty Mutual replaces the sign-up discount with the discount calculated based on your driving behavior during the 90-day review period.
-This second RightTrack discount remains in place for the life of your policy and applies to any car you add to your policy.
+This discount is effective for the life of your policy.

-You will receive a discount at the end of the 90 days, though poor driving during the review period might lead to a lower discount than the original sign-up discount.
-Liberty Mutual will bill you for the difference between the two if the discount you receive after the review period is lower than the first discount.
+You will get a discount at the end of the 90 days.
+But poor driving might lead to lower savings than the sign-up discount.
+In this case, Liberty Mutual will bill you for the difference between the two discounts.

 What does Liberty Mutual RightTrack monitor?